SUNLIGHT'S THE CURE

 Now a crowd of local women has gathered around the Earth linguist, touching her dry, tan skin in wonder.
 I go over.
 The sexes stay largely separate here, I'm told.
 But as they examine and pet her skin, I do the same to a native woman.
 Her skin's very soft but damp, slippery, like a newt, but warm and responsive and, well, exciting; I stroke her thigh and then reach up under her little skirt.
 She's all wet and slippery up there...
 I get hard, and can't hide it of course, being naked.
 She touches my erect penis curiously.
 Both our bodies shiver in pleasure.
 But I do worry--can I catch the virus like this?
 What's safe here?
 An unknown world!
 In this weak watery light, is my immune system strong enough to protect me?

 And in the end, a lot of us do catch the virus.
-The local form of it, though, which seems much milder than the virulent form on Earth.
+But the local form of it seems much milder than the virulent form on Earth.
 I don't feel malevolent, or want to spread it.
 The main symptom is shapeshifting, but here it's VOLUNTARY.
 Rather than the horrors of Bosch, I and others seem to be able to take on any form we can clearly visualize.
 I hope to be able to fly, once I master the architecture of wings.
 And we don't fear sunlight--this variant doesn't mind it a bit.

 I still hide my infection, fearing I'll never be allowed back on Earth if I reveal it.
 But unlike the victims of the nasty strain, I want to tell the truth.